FESTIVAL DETAILS

 What do I need to bring on the day of the festival?

-Bring a water bottle and a black binder for your music.
+Bring a water bottle, your festival t-shirt if you joined a previous year, and a black binder for your music.
 If you use an electronic device, ensure it's in a black case.

 Christa Fredrickson